vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 *' Mr. Tilak also claimed that Indians were fully fit for administering Provinces, and that they should be given Provincial Autonomy.
-He also declared that Responsibility in the Central Government was absolute- ly necessary.
-He suggested that at least those depart- ments in the Central Government which dealt with affairs which in the case of the provinces were considered fit to be transferred to popular control, should be placed under responsible Ministers, That could be done with- out resorting to diarchy.
-The Congress and the League had suggested a scheme for that purpose, and had provi- ded sufficient safeguards.
+He also declared that Responsibility in the Central Government was absolute###ly necessary.
+He suggested that at least those depart###ments in the Central Government which dealt with affairs which in the case of the provinces were considered fit to be transferred to popular control, should be placed under responsible Ministers, That could be done with###out resorting to diarchy.
+The Congress and the League had suggested a scheme for that purpose, and had provi###ded sufficient safeguards.

-" Mr. Tilak claimed that good materials for elector- ates existed in India.
+" Mr. Tilak claimed that good materials for elector###ates existed in India.
 Indeed, he went so far as to state that one word from the officials could create elctorates.